 The Lost Generation Writers of the 1920s - 3 hours

-Known as the Lost Generation, these men and women had suffered through WW1, a war that had taken 20m lives.
+Known as the Lost Generation, these men and women had suffered through WW1, a war that had taken13m lives.
 They questioned the old regime as morally bankrupt – and sought a new system.
 Eager to share ideas, they gathered in the cafés of the Left Bank, living in cold-water flats and the area’s cheap hotels.

 Follow in the footsteps of Ernest Hemingway, F. Scott Fitzgerald, Gertrude Stein, Sylvia Beach, James Joyce, William Faulkner & more.
 We will visit the places where they lived, worked & partied…bearing in mind that the bohemian Left Bank of starving artists & struggling writers has given way to chic boutiques & high end bistros.